winglang/wing/docs/docs/04-standard-library/cloud/queue.md

 ```

 - *Type:* num
-- *Default:* 1
+- *Default:* 0

-The number of times a message can fail delivery before being pushed to the dead-letter queue.
+Number of times a message will be reprocessed before being sent to the dead-letter queue.

 ---